InfuseAI/primehub-site/docs/model-deployment.md

 + `Deployment ID`: An unique ID.

-+ `Model Image`: The image which can be served directly ([a model-file-packaged image](model-deployment-tutorial-model-image)) or acted as the [pre-packaged ML base image](model-deployment-tutorial-prepackaged-image) for a model file.
++ `Model Image`: The image which can be served directly ([a model-file-packaged image](model-deployment-tutorial-model-image)) or acted as the [pre-packaged ML base image](model-deployment-tutorial-prepackaged-image) with a model file.

-+ `Model URI`: The location which the trained model is stored in; based on this model file to deploy a model image.
++ `Model URI`: The [location](model-deployment-model-uri) which the trained model is stored in; based on this model file to deploy a model image.

 + `Image Pull Secret`: a pull secret for the model image if required.

 + `Descriptions`: User input description.

-> `Model Image` field can take both of a *ready-to-serve model image* or a *pre-packaged image for a model file* stored in `Model URI` field.
-Please use a corresponding image according to *Model URI* is required or not.
+> Since **Model URI** is introduced, there are two ways for model deployments.
+One way is to deploy a *ready-to-serve packaged model image* which is [packaged by user](model-deployment-language-wrapper-intro) directly in **Model Image** field; the other way is to assign a model file in the **Model URI** field with a [specified pre-packaged image](model-deployment-prepackaged-server-intro) in **Model Image** field, under the hood model files will be packaged into images.

 ### Environment Variables